Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequality for reversible Finsler metrics and Busemann-Hausdorff area

-In this last section, we prove the optimal isosystolic inequalities on the $2$-torus for the Busemann-Hausdorff notion of area and for reversible Finsler metrics.
-The main step is to prove the following analog of Theorem \ref{th:decreasing_area} which was conjectured in \cite[Conjecture A]{burago_ivanov}.
+In this last section, we prove the optimal isosystolic inequality on the $2$-torus for the Busemann-Hausdorff notion of area and for reversible Finsler metrics.
+The main step consists in proving the following analog of Theorem \ref{th:decreasing_area} which was indirectly proved in \cite{burago_ivanov_2012}.